 Class Participation Assessments:

 The daily agenda is posted in the classroom each day.
-Class assignments consist of Cornell Notes, Discussion Questions, Essays, Class Discussions, and Handouts.
+Class assignments consist of Cornell Notes, Class Discussions, and Handouts.
 Most assignments will be finished in class.
-Discussion Questions may be completed on the student's computer during and after class.
-If a student is absent, it is the student’s responsibility to check with me before or after class to see what was missed.
+If a student is absent, the student may log in to Canvas to download handouts, read the textbook, and take the Practice Quiz.
 Students need a pencil or pen for class participation assignments, and a red pencil or pen for grading.
-Loose leaf paper is to be used instead of spiral bound paper for Essays that are turned in.
-Graded assignments will make up 20% of the grade.
+Graded assignments will make up 30% of the grade.

-Practice Quizzes will be provided after most lessons with time in class to take the practice quiz.
+Practice Quizzes will be provided after many lessons with time in class to take the practice quiz.
 Practice Quizzes may also be completed after class as homework.
-Practice Quizzes will make up 10% of the grade.
+Two Pre-AP quizzes will also be given in class each quarter.
+These quizzes along with the Practice Quizzes will make up 10% of the grade.

 I am looking forward to a fun and rewarding time with your students.
 If a student is having a hard time remaining focused and is disrupting other classmates, I will remind the student of the classroom policies and will redirect the student's behavior to conform to classroom expectations and the Red Mountain Way.
 A student who continues to disrupt the class may receive a Minor Incident Report to document the incident.
 If inappropriate classroom behavior continues, an Office Discipline Referral will be filed.The purpose of the documentation is to help everyone involved fulfill the expectations of the Red Mountain Way which emphasizes courage, respect, and influence.

 Red Mountain High School has implemented the Red Mountain Way to assist everyone in the development of courage, respect, and influence.
 Please read the Student Handbook for more information on the Red Mountain Way and how it can transform each of us at Red Mountain High School.
 The Red Mountain Way will be the guiding principles for the classroom and campus setting.